The Truth On How a Life Insurance Policy Works - PinnacleQuote

 A permanent life insurance policy as the name implies is a type of life policy that offers you protection for the rest of your life.
 The key difference between permanent and term life insurance policies is the cash value.

-Permanent life insurance has a cash value feature making the policy last for as long as the policyholder is alive and the premiums are paid.
-You are entitled to the financial benefits gained from the policy by the insurer.
+Permanent life insurance includes a cash value feature, ensuring the policy lasts as long as the policyholder is alive and premiums are paid.
+You are entitled to the financial benefits accrued under the policy by the insurer.

-A certain percentage of your premiums are invested and the cash value increases tax-free over a certain period of time.
-The total death benefits are payable right from the day your policy is effected but the cash value takes a couple of years for it to grow to a substantial amount.
+A portion of your premiums is invested, allowing the cash value to grow tax-free over time.
+The total death benefits are payable from the start of your policy, but it takes several years for the cash value to accumulate to a significant amount.

 Permanent life insurance is further categorized into Universal and Whole life insurance.
 Universal life insurance is usually relatively cheaper but the cash value, death benefits, and premiums growth rate are unpredictable making it a bit complex.